 In continuous evolution of AI models, big data is a must.
 Big data technology is critical for CSPs seeking to build an intelligent O&M system, improve network construction capabilities, and create more O&M benefits.
 By combining AI and big data technologies, CSPs can efficiently detect network-wide resources in real time, optimize network resources online, locate network faults quickly and accurately, and implement automatic, intelligent E2E network management, design, and operations.
 On top of that, as network O&M big data is continuously injected into operational systems, network graphs, and network elements (NEs), and as analysis models are optimized, network O&M can be upgraded intelligently and iteratively to make networks smarter than ever.
 For example, one CSP established an IP network resource utilization analysis model built on AI and big data technologies.
-This model continuously optimizes network resource utilization and performs predictive analysis so as to intelligently schedule network resources across areas and time segments.
+This model continuously optimizes network resource across areas and time segments.
 By doing so, the model effectively guarantees end user experience, improves network O&M efficiency, and reduces O&M costs.